 - When will it be released?
 Late 2020 / early 2021 seems likely

-Along with the renewal announcement, Netflix has released a creepy teaser video that proclaims "we're not in Hawkins anymore" – possibly referring either to the Upside Down realm or adventures further afield in the real world (Russia maybe?).
+To go along with the confirmation that Stranger Things season 4 is on the way, Netflix released a creepy teaser video that proclaims "we're not in Hawkins anymore" – possibly referring either to the Upside Down realm or adventures further afield in the real world (Russia maybe?).
 As the teaser progresses, a sign saying "Welcome to Hawkins" is swamped by creatures from the Upside Down.

 You can check out the teaser video below.